Politics & International Relations BA (Hons) (with Foundation Year)

 Additional costs

 As well as tuition fees, you also need to purchase core textbooks, which we estimate to be around £200.
-There are also a number of optional national and international fieldtrips throughout your studies, you will be told about the cost of these trips with plenty of notice.

 You will also need to consider the cost of your accommodation each year whilst you study at university.
 Visit our accommodation pages for further details about our Halls of Residence.